amcgail/academic-website/content/home/about.md

 # Biography

-*I'm a mathematical sociologist.*
+*I'm a computational sociologist*.
-  I studied probability theory and physics in undergrad, and since have been studying social datasets.
+  I studied probability theory and physics in undergrad, am addicted to programming, and am now learning what I can about social theory.
-I'm now interested in building social theory.

 [//]: # (- Language and communication)
 [//]: # ( - Structures of meaning)